-Following discussion and having noted the schedule of Directors re-elected in each year since 2007, it was recommended by the Nomination and Remuneration Committee that Thomas Ashworth and Alan Clifton should be submitted for re-election at the Annual General Meeting to be held on 8 November 2017 as they each have over 10 years in office.
-In addition, in accordance with the Board's re-election policy that each Director shall retire every three years by rotation, Chris Russell and Wilfred Woo will also stand for re-election at the Annual General Meeting to be held on 8 November 2017.
+Following discussion and having noted the schedule of Directors re-elected in each year since 2007, it was recommended by the Nomination and Remuneration Committee that Thomas Ashworth and Alan Clifton should be submitted for re-election at the Annual General Meeting to be held on 19 November 2018 as they each have over 10 years in office.
+Thomas Ashworth is required to be submitted for re-election in accordance with both the UK Listing Rules and the AIC Code of Corporate Governance as a non-independent Director.
+In addition, in accordance with the Board's re-election policy that each director shall retire every three years by rotation.

-There were no new Directors appointed during the period under review.
+There were no new directors appointed during the period under review.
 The Nomination and Remuneration Committee will consider the use of external consultants to assist with the appointment of future directors.

-Nomination & Remuneration Committee Report (continued)
+Nomination and Remuneration Committee Report (continued)